 Access to various academic journals provided by the Delhi University makes the work of consulting reliable and authentic work easier and faster than it has ever been.
 This is the golden age of access to a world of journals and e-books undreamt of in the past.
-Some of the finest academic work is available today at the click of a mouse: in fact, the danger to be avoided is that of getting overwhelmed by the abundance of choice, particularly for the non-Indian History papers.
 Students need to combine wide reading with skill in writing clear and concise essays.
 The ability to express oneself clearly in one's own words is valuable in any academic discipline but particularly so in a subject like history.

 The History Honours course is a valuable preparation for a whole host of courses and careers after graduation.
 The training in the study of history is a lifelong asset.
 Students who have studied history have excelled in various walks of life: law, the civil services, journalism, academics, social service and theatre.
 Law, media and management have become popular.
-Those who wish to engage with subspecialities in history - like the evolution of personal laws and property rights, the position of women in the economy and polity, the emergence of caste and religious sects, the development of cinema and theatre, of art and architecture - can work on projects for the papers that they do each semester, in such a manner that they dovetail with long-term career plans.
-These projects and the strategic choice of topics for essays and assignments can help the highly motivated work towards a future course of study.
-For those without such clear-cut goals the freedom to explore will be a source of immense personal satisfaction.
-The discipline has deep humanistic roots and concerns, and the study of history is rewarding for its own sake, as well as providing opportunities for those seeking more tangible benefits.
+Those who wish to engage with sub-specialities in history - like the evolution of personal laws and property rights, the position of women in the economy and polity, the emergence of caste and religious sects, the development of cinema and theatre, of art and architecture - can work on projects for the papers that they do each semester, in such a manner that they dovetail with long-term career plans.